Intellectual reformers have been much maligned in American history because of their solitude.

 Sinclair stated several times his intention not to run for public office, but he was convinced in September 1933 to become a member of the Democratic Party.

 Sinclair became convinced that he was the only person to properly carry the banner of EPIC and he reluctantly accepted his new role as the political embodiment of the new movement.
+The movement's ideology was based on a combination of pseudo-socialist ideology and simplified economic practices that were meant to create a new American environment.

 Cooperative movements had been started at the beginning of the Depression by farmers and laborers in order to share resources.